maz2129/KarenForSenate/README.md

 ## Instructions
 I created this in an online development environment so you can run the code without having to download it and its dependencies.

 To access this environment, click on [this link](https://ide.c9.io/maz2129/karen-for-senate).
-Unfortunately, you might have to create an account on Cloud9 if you do not already have one.
+The editor is public, but I'm not sure if you will be able to run the application without me giving you reading and writing access.
+If you have issues running it, please email your Cloud9 username to maz2129@columbia.edu and I will give you read/write access.

 Once you're in the environemnt, move to the top level directory and run mongoDB: